 This pattern was featured in Crochet Now Issue 52.

-You can purchase the add free PDF version of the pattern at LoveCraft here.
+You can purchase the add free PDF version of the pattern at LoveCraft here and Ravelry here.

 Chain, Foundation Double Crochet stitch (fdc), Linked First Double Crochet stitch (lfdc), Front Post Double Crochet stitch (fpdc), Back Post Double Crochet stitch (bpdc), Double Crochet stitch (dc), blocking, Locking Mattress stitch.